topjohnwu/Magisk/docs/install.md

 Unlocking BL on modern Samsung devices have some caveats, so I figure this would be helpful.

 - Allow bootloader unlocking in **Developer options → OEM unlocking**
-- Reboot to download mode: reboot and press the download mode key combo for your device.
+- Reboot to download mode: power off your device and press the download mode key combo for your device (usually Power + Vol Down + Bixby).
 - Long press volume up to unlock the bootloader. **This will wipe your data and automatically reboot.**

 If you think the bootloader is fully unlocked, it is actually not!
 Samsung introduced `VaultKeeper`, meaning the bootloader will still reject any unofficial partitions before `VaultKeeper` explicitly allows it.